QuantConnect

 - Using these indices as the underlying asset fo Index Options strategies

 - Understanding the stock market's level of expected forward-looking volatility, also known as the "fear index".
-When the VIX starts moving higher, it is telling you that traders are getting nervous.
-When the VIX starts moving lower, it is telling you that traders are gaining confidence.
+When the VIX starts moving higher, it tells you that traders are getting nervous.
+When the VIX starts moving lower, it tells you that traders are gaining confidence.